Kannodu Kanbathellam: Plot

 Seetharam is a well-respected businessman who lives with his PA Muthuswamy in Chennai.
-Although being a short-tempered and tense person, Seetharam is good at heart and helps people in need.
+Although short-tempered and tense, Seetharam is good at heart and helps people in need.
 He soon meets and falls in love with Kalyani.
 After a couple of meetings she sees his good nature and falls in love with him.

 But, Seetharam faces problems in the form of another loving couple, Akash and Akhila due to an argument between Akhila and Akash and Akhila acts as Seetharam's fiancé so that she can get rid of Akash just before he proposes to Kalyani.
 Kalyani, being innocent and gullible, believes her words and goes away from Seetharam.
 An enraged and betrayed Seetharam therefore seeks revenge against Akash and Akhila by trying to separate them.
 But, he fails in all of his attempts.
 He also attempts to stop the love marriage between Akash and Akhila, which is arranged by Madana Gopal, Akash's father.

 Akash and Akhila meet Seetharam and apologises to him, but Seetharam adamantly refuses to forgive them and sends goons to kill them.
-Later, Seetharam is shocked to see Kalyani at a shopping mall and learns that she is married to a blind man, Rajasheker.
-She tells him that, after they broke up, she was struggling with crippling depression and Rajasheker was the beacon of light that saved her from this darkness.
+Seetharam, now a changed man, saves Akash and Akhila from the goons, who had never seen Seetharam in person and is not aware that he was the one who hired them.
+Seetharam apologises to Akash & Akhila, he tells the couple the incident that made him change his mind.
+Seetharam met Kalyani at a shopping mall and learns that she is married to a blind man, Rajasheker.
+She tells him that, after they broke up, she was struggling with crippling depression and Rajasheker was the beacon of light that saved her from this darkness, Akash & Akhila met her & explained what actually happened on that day, Kalyani realised this is what made her misunderstand Seetahram.
 She says that even though her husband is blind, she is content with her life now.
 Kalyani's husband tells Seetharam that God gave him a wonderful wife, in place of hos lost eyes.
 An emotionally distraught Seetharam wishes them "Best of Luck", and they invite Seetharam to their home.
-Seetharam, now a changed man, saves Akash and Akhila from the goons, who had never seen Seetharam in person and is not aware that he was the one who hired them.
+Akash & Akhila asks Seetharam whether they could find him a marriage alliance.
+Seetharam agrees to them, but he reveals them that it was just a prank as he cannot forget Kalyani & leaves them.